Books do furnish a life

-a collection of science writers' commentary on science literature along with great thinkers.
+A collection of science writers’ commentary on science literature along with great thinkers.

 At a time when science can seem complex and remote, it has a greater impact on our lives, and to the future of our planet, than ever before.
 It really matters that its discoveries and truths should be clearly and widely communicated.
 That science should be brought out of the laboratory, taken into the corridors of power and defended in the maelstrom of popular culture.